skyman529/ReactPortfolio/README.md

 # ReactPortfolio

-this is my portfolio im going to continue to work on it while i look for work in the industry.
+this is my portfolio im going to continue to work on it while i look for work in the industry. using create react app and many youtube videos help

 # 20 React: React Portfolio